 It seems likely that many people really have experienced God, and the rest of us can see this evidence and consider its implications.

 Those interested in mathematical probability might consider how Bayes Theorem would address this.
 I think there is little doubt that each of the five types of evidence I discuss here would be more likely if God exists than if he doesn’t.
-That means, together, these five types of evidence significantly increase the probability the God really exists.
+That means, together, these five types of evidence significantly increase the probability that God really exists.

 Graphic: Photo by Johannes Plenio on Unsplash